 California Business and Professions Code §17204 creates a specific cause of action allowing consumers to sue any company that has acted in bad faith.
 Additionally, a customer may allege that the insurance company has breached their contract with them by wrongfully failing to uphold their end of the agreement.

-How a Los Angeles Region Life Insurance Denial Attorney Can Help
+How a Pasadena Life Insurance Denial Attorney Can Help

 People obtain life insurance in order to provide peace of mind and financial security in the event of a sudden or unexpected death.
 Unfortunately, insurance companies can rob people of this security by denying valid claims and making the entire process more difficult than it needs to be.